buttonwood-protocol/buttonswap-core/notes/pausing.md

 There are a number of risks associated with pausing/unpausing a pair.

 ### Pausing
-- If the pause is front-ran, the pool price and the movingAveragePrice can be skewed
-  - If the time between pausing and unpausing exceeds the pair's `movingAverageWindow`, this will effectively set the `movingAveragePrice` to pool price after the last recorded swap.
-  - **Note:** This comes with significant risk any potential attack would require they also be the first swap after unpausing
 - Rebases will still occur while the pair is paused.
 This can potentially create larger reservoirs than under normal conditions

+#### Note:

+In a hypothetical attack, an attacker may attempt to front run the pause in order to skew the pool price and the movingAveragePrice.
+This would be done with the intention of back running the unpause in order to extract value by utilizing the mispriced reservoirs.
+Not only does this attack expose the attacker to significant risk, it can not come to fruition since reservoir interactions will be blocked by the timelock following an unpausing.
+Additionally, LPs always maintain the ability to withdraw liquidity during the pause.

 ### Unpausing
 - The market price can deviate from the current price in the pool while the pool is paused.
 This can create immediate arbitrage opportunity when the pair is unpaused.